 Douglas W. Truxillo is a shareholder and has practiced Admiralty and Maritime Law with Onebane Law Firm since 1977.
-Doug graduated from University of Southwestern Louisiana in 1975.
-He went on to Louisiana State University Law School and earned his J.D in 1976, graduating second in his class and as a member of the Order of the Coif.
-Doug started off his legal career serving as a law clerk to the renowned maritime judge, Honorable Edwin F. Hunter, Jr., of the United States District Court for the Western District of Louisiana in Lake Charles.
-After the one year clerkship, he joined the firm and since then has handled cases in Louisiana, Texas, and Mississippi.
-He has been admitted on a pro hac vice basis in federal cases throughout the United States over the past 35 years.
-Doug has the co-chaired Maritime Seminars for over 20 years.
-He has been involved in litigation on behalf of providers and insurers against Department of Health agencies on both Medicare and Medicaid claims.
-He is has acted as local counsel in federal litigation in claims involving trademark and patent.
-He is a frequent speaker on the topic of oilfield and maritime contracts and litigation at seminars put on by law schools, universities, bar associations, and trade and business organizations.
-Doug has also served as the legal adviser to the Association of Diving Contractors International, Inc. since 1991.
+Doug graduated from the University of Southwestern Louisiana in 1975.
+He obtained his J.D from Louisiana State University Law School in 1976, graduating second in his class and as a member of the Order of the Coif.
+He started his legal career serving as a law clerk to the renowned maritime judge, Honorable Edwin F. Hunter, Jr., of the United States District Court for the Western District of Louisiana in Lake Charles.
+After completing a one-year clerkship, he joined Onebane Law Firm.

-During the past 35 years, Doug’s practice has focused on civil litigation in state and federal courts in maritime and oilfield jury and non-jury cases, including interpretation and coverage review of P&I, Hull, CGL and Employer’s Liability Insurance policy, in addition to acting as local counsel in numerous contract, patent, trademark, labor and health care litigation cases in federal court.
-He has been involved in and assisted clients with the negotiation of oilfield master service contracts, vessel charters, commercial shipbuilding, ship sales, and mortgage transactions.
+Doug handles maritime cases in Louisiana, Texas, and Mississippi in both Federal and State Court.
+He has been admitted on a pro hac vice basis in federal cases throughout the United States over the past 45 years.
+Doug’s practice has focused on civil litigation in state and federal courts in maritime and oilfield jury and non-jury cases, including interpretation and coverage review of P&I, Hull, CGL and Employer’s Liability Insurance policy, in addition to acting as local counsel in numerous contract, patent, trademark, labor and healthcare litigation cases in federal court.
+He has been involved in and assisted clients with the negotiation of oilfield master service contracts, vessel charters, commercial shipbuilding, ship sales, as well as mortgage transactions.